networknt/light-doc/content/en/tutorial/rest/openapi/petstore/generate.md

 ---

-We have built [light-codegen][] to support project scaffolding for all the frameworks provided by the light platform.
+We have built [light-codegen][] to support project scaffolding for all the frameworks provided by the Light platform.
 We believe that in order to build scalable enterprise applications and microservices, you have to adopt a [design first][] methodology.
 There are numerous ways to use light-codegen but for the purposes of this tutorial, we are using it as a command line tool.